 Students are expected to treat their instructor, guest speakers, and fellow students with respect.
-It is disruptive to the learning goals of a course or seminar and disrespectful to fellow students and the instructor to engage in electronically-enabled activities unrelated to the class during a class session.
-Please turn off all cell phones and other electronic devices during class.
+It is disruptive to the learning goals of a course or seminar and disrespectful to fellow students and the instructor to use electronics for purposes unrelated to the course during a class session.
+Turn off all cell phones and other electronic devices during class.
 Laptops should be used for class-related purposes only.
-Please do not use iPods, MP3 players, or headphones.
+Do not use iPods, MP3 players, or headphones.
 Do not text, read, or send personal emails, go on Facebook or other social networks, search the internet, or play computer games during class.
+Some professors will not allow the use of any electronic devises in class.
 The professor has the right to disallow the student to use a laptop in future lectures and/or to ask a student to withdraw from the session if s/he does not comply with this policy.
 Repeat offenders will be directed to the Dean.
 If you are expecting communication due to an emergency, please speak with the professor before the class begins.